 So yeah, it turns out telling yourself you’re actually an alright person makes you feel like, you know, an alright person.

-Oh, for those of you all like, “What the hell?!
+For those of you who are thinking, “What the hell?!
 I came here for food, not your life story!” – at the wedding meal, I had a goat’s cheese tart (I don’t like goat’s cheese), chicken and bacon in a deliciously creamy sauce with veg and roasties (amazing) and chocolate sponge (you can’t go wrong).
 So there!